 - Increased rates of incarceration

-People with co-occurring disorders often stop taking antipsychotic medications during periods of heavy substance use or don’t take them as often as they should.
+People with co-occurring disorders often stop taking antipsychotic medications during periods of heavy substance use, or don’t take them as often as they should.
 When they do take them, the effects of the drugs they are using can block or weaken the effects of their medications they use to control their symptoms.
 This can lead to crises and emergencies, including psychotic breaks after long periods of symptom remission, which can take months to recover from.

-Drug Abuse as a Cause of Psychosis
+Drug Abuse as a Cause of Psychotic Disorders

 Hallucinogens, stimulants, and cannabis cause changes in processes of the brain related to the function of glutamate and dopamine.
 These are also the brain chemicals that are affected by psychotic disorders.
 Increased levels of dopamine and excessive or insufficient glutamate levels are linked with psychotic symptoms.
 When these brain systems are affected by substance use, the psychotic effects they precipitate tend to be much shorter-lived than those associated with schizophrenia.